que-son-y-como-usar-interrupciones-en-arduino

 Testing Interrupts in Arduino

-To test interrupts in Arduino, we will use a digital output from Arduino to emulate a digital signal.
+To test interrupts in Arduino, we are going to use a digital output from Arduino to emulate a digital signal.

-In the real world, it would be another device (a sensor, another processor…) that generates this signal, and we would capture it with Arduino.
+In the real world, it would be another device (a sensor, another processor…) that would generate this signal, and we would capture it with Arduino.

-We connect digital pin 10 to digital pin 2, associated with interrupt 0.
+We connect pin digital 10 to pin digital 2, associated with interrupt 0, using a cable.

-To visualize the operation of the interrupt, on each active edge of the simulated pulse, we turn the onboard LED on/off, so the LED blinks at intervals of 600ms (300ms ON and 300ms OFF).
+To visualize the operation of the interrupt, on each active edge of the simulated pulse, we turn on/off the integrated LED on the board, so the LED blinks at intervals of 600ms (300ms ON and 300ms OFF)

-At this point, seeing an LED blink may not seem very spectacular, but it’s not as simple as it seems.
-We are not turning the LED on with a digital output; rather, it is the interrupt that triggers that turns the LED on and off (the digital pin merely emulates an external signal).
+By now, seeing an LED blink might not seem very spectacular, but it’s not as simple as it seems.
+We are not turning the LED on with a digital output, but rather it is the triggered interrupt that turns the LED on and off (the digital pin only emulates an external signal).

 const int emuPin = 10;